Devps2003/Live-data-streaming/README.md

 ## Troubleshooting

 If you encounter any issues, ensure that Docker and Docker Compose are properly installed and running.
 Check the logs of the containers using the `docker-compose logs` command to identify and resolve any errors.

-## Contributing

-Contributions are welcome!
-Please feel free to fork this repository and submit pull requests for improvements or enhancements.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-I hope this helps!
-Let me know if you have any further questions or concerns.